splewis/csgo-multi-1v1/README.md

 ### Installation

-**Only Sourcemod 1.6 is supported.** Releases are compiled using the 1.6 compiler and will not work on a server using 1.5.
-The reason for this is a change to how floating point values are handled, see the  [1.6 release notes](https://wiki.alliedmods.net/SourceMod_1.6.0_Release_Notes#Compatibility_Issues) for details.
+**Only Sourcemod 1.7 is supported.** Releases are compiled using the 1.7 compiler and will not work on a server using an older version.

+If you must use sourcemod 1.6, you will have to use [0.5.2](https://github.com/splewis/csgo-multi-1v1/releases/tag/0.5.2).

 If you only want the plugin, either download **multi1v1.zip** or build it yourself.
 It should contain the plugin binary (**plugins/multi1v1.smx**) and the default game config (**cfg/sourcemod/multi1v1/game_cvars.cfg**).